Fraser’s New Chair

 Fraser, one of our individual grant applicants, kindly agreed to share his story.

-Current Wheelchair Service rules only permit the provision of a standard wheelchair, but Fraser has needed the functions of a sit-to-stand chair since he was at primary school.
-These wheelchairs last around 5 years before needing to be replaced.
-His first chair was jointly funded by Education, Health and Social Work.
-Since leaving school, subsequent chairs have been provided by a combination of fundraising and approaching charities which help specifically with wheelchair provision.
-However, most of these charities have an age restriction for wheelchairs, which Fraser has now exceeded.
+While in primary school his first specialised wheelchair was jointly purchased by Education, Health and Social Work.
+Since leaving education, subsequent chairs have been provided by a combination of fundraising and approaching charities which help specifically with wheelchair provision.
+However, most – if not all – of these charities have an age restriction which Fraser has now well exceeded.

-Some initial funding had already been gratefully received from smaller local organisations, but once the Covid-19 pandemic took hold, charitable funding options were scarce.
-David Tweedie, Chair of North Berwick Trust, said: ‘We were delighted to be able to offer the majority of funding for a new power wheelchair for Fraser.
-If you are an individual in need, and cannot source funding from more traditional sources, please reach out to North Berwick Trust.
-We cannot promise to help, but we will consider all applications from individuals in need, and our Grants and Communications Officer can guide you through the application process if required’.
+Professor Hamish Wallace, Chair of North Berwick Trust, said: ‘We were delighted to be able to offer the majority of funding for a new power wheelchair for Fraser.
+If you are an individual in need, and cannot source funding from more traditional sources, please reach out to North Berwick Trust’.

 Scroll to Top